zio/zio/docs/datatypes/core/runtime.md

 ### Benchmarking

-To do benchmark operation, we need a `Runtime` with settings suitable for that.
-It would be better to disable tracing and auto-yielding.
-ZIO has a built-in `RuntimeConfig` proper for benchmark operations, called `RuntimeConfig.benchmark` which we can map the default `RuntimeConfig` to the benchmark version:
+To do benchmark operations, we need a `Runtime` with settings suitable for that, in particular with tracing and auto-yielding disabled.
+ZIO has a built-in `RuntimeConfig` proper for benchmark operations, called `RuntimeConfig.benchmark`, so we can map the default `RuntimeConfig` to the benchmark version:

 ```scala mdoc:silent:nest
 val benchmarkRuntime = Runtime.default.mapRuntimeConfig(_ => RuntimeConfig.benchmark)